 FACT projects with links

 greyworld create artworks for public spaces.
 Founded in Paris, the group have created permanent and temporary works throughout Europe, America and the Far East.
 Their work often finds expression through the medium of installation, always closely integrated into an urban context.
 By forming a relationship to architecture, to sound and to other people, the installations attempt to allow visitors, pedestrians and passers-by the opportunity to become part of the creative process.

-The installation for FACT is based on a unique sonic signature for the building, a 71 minute Master palette of specially constructed sound.
-Sixteen derivations of this palette, each one a modification of the original Master in pitch and scale, have been created.
-These iterations have been embedded in fixed assets and elements throughout the Centre, in objects such as the lifts, entryways, and cash registers, to alter their sound, and bring them under the control of one unified compositional idea.
-The palette variation assigned to each element derives from its position within the horizontal and vertical planes of the building, with elements higher vertically being tuned to a higher octave scale.
+The installation for FACT was based on a unique sonic signature for the building, a 71 minute Master palette of specially constructed sound.
+Sixteen derivations of this palette, each one a modification of the original Master in pitch and scale, were created.
+These iterations were embedded in fixed assets and elements throughout the Centre, in objects such as the lifts, entryways, and cash registers, to alter their sound, and bring them under the control of one unified compositional idea.
+The palette variation assigned to each element derived from its position within the horizontal and vertical planes of the building, with elements higher vertically being tuned to a higher octave scale.

 These fixed elements become the nodes through which the composition is accessed.
 As these elements are stimulated - for example, as a door is opened, or a cash till is used - a window is opened at random points on this composition, producing sound in the immediate vicinity at that instant.
 The size or length of this window‚ is determined by the element to which it is assigned.
 Frequently used elements will be provided with a narrow gate allowing only brief fragments of the musical composition to emerge.
 Other objects may provide a longer glimpse at the embedded composition.

 This audio palette will also inform other sound producing devices connected with the centre, such as computer themes, phone systems, and audible publicity material.